martinlehoux/kagamino_blog/content/posts/edgedb-aggregates/index.md

 }
 ```

-I don't really understand why, but I have more trouble generating the test data for this schema.
-After several attempts, and syntax errors from the EdgeQL client, I end up using a simple Python script to generate the data:
+I don't understand why, but I have more trouble generating the test data for this schema.
+After several attempts and syntax errors from the EdgeQL client, I end up using a simple Python script to generate the data:

 ```py
 import random